openedx/edx-documentation/en_us/developers/source/accessibility.rst

     * If yes, and if the image is a graph or complex piece of information, include the information contained in the image elsewhere on the page.
-The alt attribute value should give a general description of the complex image.
-You can programmatically link the image with the detailed information using ``aria- describedby``.
+The ``alt`` attribute value should give a general description of the complex image.
+You can programmatically link the image with the detailed information using ``aria-describedby``.

-A very pragmatic guide on providing useful text alternatives is included in the `HTML5 specification (4.7.1.1) <http://www.w3.org/TR/html5/embedded- content-0.html#alt>`_, and provides a variety of example images and appropriate text alternatives.
+A pragmatic guide on providing useful text alternatives is included in the `HTML5 specification (4.7.1.1) <http://www.w3.org/TR/html5/embedded- content-0.html#alt>`_.
+It provides a variety of example images and appropriate text alternatives.

 A more comprehensive decision tree is available in the `Web Accessibility